jordancalhoun/jordancalhoun.com/src/lib/posts/how-I-quit-drinking-alcohol.md

 **Start surrounding yourself with content that is about quitting drinking**.
 I did this while I still was drinking.
 This content should be interesting to you and should be done at regular intervals.
 (Consistency is key for habits).
 The key here is to form a habit of consuming content that aligns with the person that you want to become.
 Hearing others' stories resonated the most with me.
 I consumed a lot of the ["I'm Quitting Alcohol"](https://open.spotify.com/show/5sl90eruNwh5wABIILCS0b?si=f05b0167fecf48da) podcast, starting from episode 1.
 (Disclaimer: Lots of swearing).

-In addition to podcasts about the topic I also started reading more.
+In addition to podcasts about quitting alcohol, I also started reading more.
 This helped keep my brain busy in some of the downtimes I now found myself in and also helped me better understand my addiction better.
-Two of those books I read during that time that I cannot recommend enough are [Atomic Habits](https://amzn.to/3jjB9dk) (affiliate link) and [Alcohol Lied To Me](https://amzn.to/3jjB9dk) (affiliate link)
+Two of the books I read that I cannot recommend enough are [Atomic Habits](https://amzn.to/3jjB9dk) (affiliate link) and [Alcohol Lied To Me](https://amzn.to/3jjB9dk) (affiliate link)

 **Prepare to be very bored**.
 Drinking took up a lot of mental space as well as my time in the evenings.
 Once you quit, you will find a lot of downtime reveals itself.
 Make a list of activities that you can do to occupy these pockets of time.
 We can't overcome bad habits successfully unless we replace them with healthy ones.
 What is one thing that you dream of doing, but never have the time to do?